Abdulmumin1/Abdulmumin1/README.md

 **Technical Writer & Developer**

-A technical writer and a developer with a deep fascination for computer science theory.
+I'm a technical writer and a developer with a deep fascination for computer science theory.
 Enjoys exploring new tools and technologies and  I actively seek opportunities to expand my knowledge and skill set.

 I'm commited to both learning and writing and I actively share my learnings and knowledge through my blog with the rest of the world.